 Want to make it more exciting?
-Imagine your day starts with a swim in Bahamas, you have a coffee at your favourite cafe and you are all set for your meeting with team members sitting in Bangalore, Berlin and Austin.
-You complete your work, go for an afternoon game and come back to answer to your clients in Melbourne and Tokyo.
-Finishing your day with a long walk on the beach, you are all set to shine next day.
+Imagine your day starts with a swim in the Bahamas.
+You have a coffee and you are all set for your meeting with team members sitting in Bangalore, Berlin, and Austin.
+You complete your work, go for an afternoon game and come back to answer your clients in Melbourne and Tokyo.
+Finishing your day with a long walk on the beach, you are all set to shine the next day.

-Flexible work hours and ability to work from anywhere is the fundamental change that is empowering people to live more meaningful lives.
+Flexible work hours and the ability to work from anywhere in the fundamental change that is empowering people to live more meaningful lives.

-With self actualisation becoming a priority, as much as 40% of the American workforce will be working as a freelancer or independent contractor by 2020.
-A feeling of fulfilment will inspire them to drive better results at work.
+With self-actualization becoming a priority, as much as 40% of the American workforce will be working as a freelancer or independent contractor by 2020.
+A feeling of fulfillment will inspire them to drive better results at work.

 I believe deep in my soul that if everyone lived and worked their passion and woke up excited to do their great work, the world would be a fundamentally different place.” - Scott Dinsmore, founder of Live Your Legend